 IDs will also sometimes drop Devil Shards, which allow Hector to create another ID of the same type, but with improved stats.
 These increase with every generation, so it might make sense to go through several iterations before settling on your favourite.
 Early on in the game, Hector will encounter Julia, a witch who has escaped persecution by living in isolation in the mountains and looks uncannily like his deceased wife.
 I’m sure you can guess where this is headed.
 What I’m not sure of is why in the world the “she looks like my dead wife” trope is considered as a good basis for a budding relationship.
-Anyway, Julia offers to help Hector defeat Isaac: he can buy items in her shop, but she will also store his surplus IDs for him, and he can swap them at will by visiting the shop using Magical Tickets (another Castlevania staple).
-This makes it possible to have several evolutions of one ID type available, which can be a definite plus (e.g. with Fairies).
+Anyway, Julia offers to help Hector defeat Isaac: he can buy items from her shop, but she will also store his surplus IDs for him, and he can swap them at will by visiting the shop using Magical Tickets (another Castlevania staple).
+This makes it possible to have several evolutions of one ID type available, which can be a definite plus (e.g. with Fairies or Mages).

 Other elements in the game are more typical.
-There’s an optional dungeon, accessible with a bird-type ID, called the Tower of Evermore, which consists of a series of 50 identical, enemy-filled rooms (wahey), and an optional superboss, accessible with a devil-type ID.
+There’s an optional dungeon, accessible with a specific bird-type ID, called the Tower of Evermore, which consists of a series of 50 identical, enemy-filled rooms (wahey), and an optional superboss, accessible only with a devil-type ID.
 Once you finish your first playthrough, there’s a Boss Rush mode and a Crazy mode, to increase the difficulty.
-You can also replay the game with Trevor, who can use whips and sub-weapons (instead of IDs), and collect stat bonuses instead of EXP, but can’t access Julia’s shop or store consumables.
+You can also replay the game with Trevor, who can use whips and sub-weapons (instead of IDs), and collect stat bonuses instead of EXP, but can’t access Julia’s shop or store consumables (much like Joachim in LoI).
 And last but not least, Michiru Yamane’s and Yuka Watanabe’s soundtrack is still one of the game’s main attractions, even though I found it to be somewhat less memorable than in LoI.
 The highlights are the darkly blazing “Abandoned Castle – The Curse of Darkness”; the groovy “Baljhet Mountains”; the ominously lilting “Garibaldi Courtyard”, complete with tolling bells; or the surprising “Mortvia Fountain”, with its salsa-like rhythms.

 To sum things up, this is a rather uneven effort.
 It’s fun enough while you’re plugging away at it, but rather forgettable when all is said and done.
 None of the characters manage to rise above the generic, the dialogue and plot are as exciting as stale bread, Isaac should REALLY put some clothes on, the Saint-Germain character feels out-of-place, the attempts at humour are rather jarring, and the level design is, to put it bluntly, boring.
 On the other hand, the music is great, and raising Innocent Devils is quite entertaining, adding a distinct “gotta catch ‘em all” vibe to it all.
 Then again, this is supposed to be Castlevania, not Pokémon.